 Sabal Palm (Sabal palmetto)

-This showy, cold-hardy, and stately fan-shaped fronded palm is a Georgia native, meaning it thrives in the area’s weather conditions.
+This showy, cold-hardy, and stately fan-shaped fronded palm is another example of native palm trees in Georgia, meaning it thrives in the area’s weather conditions.
 Sabal Palms withstand winter lows of 15℉, as well as brief dips a bit lower.

 Mule Palm (X Butiagrus nabonnandii)